jo288/KoKo_WebProject_FA19/documents/design-journey.md

 [Also, describe how the interactivity connects with the needs of the clients/target audience.]

+The site will have the menu of the restaurant the user will be able to search for different ingredients/dishes on the menu.
+In addition, there will be a photo gallery where the user can view pictures of the food at the restaurant.
+In addition, the user will be able to filter the pictures based on specific tags.

+The site also will have a contact form and a review form.
+The contact form will allow the user to directly interact with the client, and the review form will allow the other members of the target audience.
+The review page will also allow the client to get feedback about their restaurant.

 ## Work Distribution

 [Describe how each of your responsibilities will be distributed among your group members.]

+  - Task distribution:
+    - Tricia: menu, about
+    - Khalid: contact
+    - Jinju: index, photo gallery
+    - Kaitlyn: reviews

 [Set internal deadlines.
 Determine your internal dependencies.
 Whose task needs to be completed first in order for another person's task to be relevant?
 Be specific in your task descriptions so that everyone knows what needs to be done and can track the progress effectively.
 Consider how much time will be needed to review and integrate each other's work.
 Most of all, make sure that tasks are balanced across the team.]